placesDAO/places-contracts/README.md

 - List-building dapp for guides and tours
 - Derivative place tokens that can be minted and claimed by verified IRL place owners
 - Generative geographic visualizations

- Contributions are welcome and we invite you to look at the contracts.
-Note, the `Places.sol` contract is immutable and can not be modified.
+# 🚶‍♀️ Walkthrough

+The core `Places.sol` contract is immutable and can not be modified in order to maintain it's address.
+It communicates with a `PlacesDescriptor` contract which generates the svg on chain for the ERC-721 tokenURI.
+The `PlacesProvider` contract maintains a variety of "drop" contracts that share on chain information about places and communicate that to `Places.sol`.

 # 📍 Places